-Sunday, 4 September: London
+Sunday, 30 August: London

 Today is free for optional activities whether it is more sightseeing, shopping or browsing the local markets.
 All of London’s famous galleries and museums are open on a Sunday and many of them are free and within walking distance of our hotel.
-This evening we take a flight on the London Eye, and then we will all get together for a special dinner to toast the end of our four week tour.
+This evening we take a flight on the London Eye, and then we will all get together for a special dinner to toast the end of our four-week tour.

 There is so much to see and do in London.
 Please contact me if you have any particular interests or would like to see a production at one of London’s famous theatres.
-You may like to consider a tour of Lord’s Cricket Ground, a visit to Madame Tussauds or just exploring Covent Garden located right at our doorstep
+You may like to consider a tour of Lord’s Cricket Ground, a visit to Madame Tussauds or just exploring Covent Garden located right at our doorstep.

-Monday, 5 September: London – Melbourne (in-flight meals)
+Monday, 30 August: London – Melbourne (in-flight meals)